CODES-group/opyrability/paper/paper.md

-1.	**Process design**: Which decisions should be made with respect to the design variables of a given process, in a way that its overall objectives are achieved (economic profitability, constraints related to product purity/pollutant emissions, etc.)?
+1.	**Process design**: Which decisions should be made with respect to the design variables of a given process, in a way that its overall objectives are achieved? (e.g., economic profitability, constraints related to product purity/pollutant emissions).

 2.	**Control objectives**: Which variables should be controlled, yielding the maximum operability of this process?
 	That is, can the process "reach" its maximum operational capacity, given the ranges of the manipulated/input variables?

-Historically, tasks 1 and 2 were performed in a sequential manner:
-Firstly, an engineer/practitioner would come up with the design decisions, and only then the control objectives are assessed.
+Historically, tasks 1 and 2 were performed sequentially: Engineers/practitioners would come up with the design decisions, and only then the control objectives were assessed.
 Unfortunately, this can yield a process that is designed in a way that its operability capabilities are hindered.
 In other words, because the control objectives were not considered early in the design phase, the process itself might be not controlled or operable at all.
-To give you perspective on how challenging this problem is, there are reports dating back to the 40's from Ziegler and Nichols [@ziegler1943process]
+To give some perspective on how challenging this problem can be, there are reports dating back to the 40's from well-known authors in the process control field such as Ziegler and Nichols
-(The same ones from the controller tuning laws) stressing this problem, mentioning the importance of interconnecting design and control.
+[@ziegler1943process] mentioning the importance of interconnecting design and control.

-With this in mind, the need of quantifying achievability of a general nonlinear process naturally arises.
-The question: "Can one quantify achievability of process design and control objectives simultaneously?" was the underlying motivation for Prof. Christos Georgakis and his collaborators [@georgakis00;@vinson00;@siva05;@lima10] to formally define **process operability** and define a metric called the **operability index (OI) **.
+Considering the aforementioned context, the need of quantifying achievability of a general nonlinear process naturally arises.
+The question: "Can one quantify achievability of process design and control objectives simultaneously?" was the underlying motivation for Prof. Christos Georgakis and his collaborators [@georgakis00;@vinson00;@siva05;@lima10] to formally define *process operability* and define a metric called the *operability index (OI)*.
 The OI, an inherent nonlinear measure [@vinson00] that is independent of the control strategy and inventory control layer [@vinson02], allows for efficient ranking of competing designs and/or control structures [@lima10b] and allows for the systematic assessment of operability characteristics under disturbances.
-Hence, process operability is formalized as **a systematic framework to simultaneously assess design and control objectives early in the conceptual phase of industrial, typically large-scale, and nonlinear chemical processes.**
+Hence, process operability is formalized as a systematic framework to simultaneously assess design and control objectives early in the conceptual phase of industrial, typically large-scale, and nonlinear chemical processes.

-To achieve the systematic assessment design and control objectives simultaneously, process operability is based on the definition of **operability sets**.
+To achieve the systematic assessment design and control objectives simultaneously, process operability is based on the definition of *operability sets*.
 These are spaces in the cartesian system that are defined with respect to the available inputs of a given process, their respective achievable outputs, the desired regions of operation in the input and output spaces and lastly, any expected disturbances that may be present.
 The thorough definitions of these spaces are readily available in the literature [@gazzaneo20], as well as in our [documentation](https://codes-group.github.io/opyrability/operability_overview.html).

 Therefore, ``opyrability`` is a Python package for process operability calculations, with its